 Equipment, options & accessories

-A motorsport-inspired C-HR GR Sport is set to arrive in early 2021, complete with unique trim inside and out, 19-inch alloys, stiffer suspension and sharper steering.
-It's likely to sit near the top of the range when sales begin.
+The motorsport-inspired GR Sport arrived in early 2021, complete with unique trim inside and out, 19-inch alloys, stiffer suspension and sharper steering.

 Infotainment, apps & sat nav

 For the 2022 model year, Toyota introduced new infotainment software for the C-HR.
 This 'Toyota Smart Connect+' system is either standard or optional on all versions except the entry-level Icon.
 It promises to operate 2.4 times faster than the old system and gives access to a series of smart connected services, including cloud-based navigation with always-on traffic information, 3D city mapping, highway signage and fixed traffic camera locations.
 You can also use natural, conversational phrases to operate the multimedia and navigation systems hands-free.

 - 1VerdictThe Toyota C-HR hybrid is an accomplished small SUV that boasts low running costs and bold styling

 - 2MPG & CO2 emissionsThe Toyota C-HR hybrid delivers impressive fuel economy and CO2 emissions for a petrol-fuelled family SUV, but is some way off plug-in hybrid alternatives in both areas